CodeYourFuture/syllabus/docs/js-core-1/week-3/lesson.md

 ## JavaScript 1 Quiz

-An optional quiz can be found [here](https://docs.google.com/forms/d/1-jVH3eTZy6Cig8iEZqDTdLaFgJCgVKv8q5HIF5yDUQ0/edit) which can be used to test students understanding.
+An optional quiz can be found [here](https://docs.google.com/forms/d/1-jVH3eTZy6Cig8iEZqDTdLaFgJCgVKv8q5HIF5yDUQ0/edit) which can be used to test trainees understanding.
 This can be done in class or set as homework.

 ## Feedback